RoadToSoftwareFactory/swi1-2017-odd-git/xjakl.md

-Please DO NOT delete me (this line).
+2e00ecd...
+Added favorite fruit
 Your favorite fruit: Banana

-Your favorite city: Prypiat
+Your favorite city:

-Your favorite vegetable: Klobasa
+Your favorite vegetable: Cauliflower

-Your favorite color: Purpurova
+Your favorite color:

-Your favorite icecream: Kvetakova
+Your favorite icecream: Vanilla

-Your favorite season: Leto
+Your favorite season:

 (after this, please follow the instructions in README.md)